 PASS Security technicians primarily install one of two of the security industry’s top commercial access control systems, dependent on the type of business, its desired level of security and system features.

 Alarm.com and Salto offer two of the best professional-grade access control systems in the industry.
 We have installed Alarm.com access control systems in schools, retail shops, banks, manufacturing plants, and more.
 Salto is also used for the same business categories but in addition, Salto is generally our go-to when installing access control systems in multifamily apartment buildings or complexes.

 Salto is driven by a friendly operational software which integrates fluidly with many of the most popular multifamily management software systems used by property managers, ranging from market-rate apartments to Class-A luxury multi-family units.
 You can learn more about our access control systems for multi-family apartments here.

-Contact us today if you are exploring access control systems for a new installation or replacing an existing system.
+Get a FREE Quote for an access control system for a new installation or replacing an existing system.
 A PASS Security specialist will meet with you, evaluate your needs and make the best recommendations to secure your business and ensure the safety of your employees, customers or tenants.